Politico: France will miss the $ 3,2 billion mark for Ukraine aid

 AI

-France’s efforts in supporting Ukraine militarily is being hindered by domestic economic pressures.
-This includes possible 6 percent GDP deficit.
+France’ efforts in supporting Ukraine militarily is being hindered by domestic economic pressures.
+This includes a possible 6 percent GDP deficit.

-According to , the Armed Forces minister, France is unlikely to meet its target of EUR3 bn ($,2 bn), in military aid Ukraine this year.
+According to , the Armed Forces , France is unlikely to meet its target of EUR3 bn ($, bn), in for Ukraine this year.

-This revelation comes after French president Emmanuel Macron pledged to EUR3 bn ($3,2 bn), in military support for Ukraine earlier this year.
-The promise was made as part of a bilateral agreement between Paris and Kyiv signed in February to secure term aid for Ukraine.
+This revelation comes after pledged up to EUR3 bn ($3,2 bn), in military for Ukraine earlier this year.
+The promise was made as part of a bilateral agreement between Paris and signed in to secure long term aid for Ukraine.

 The shortfall in aid comes as France is under pressure to reduce its deficit which could reach 6 percent GDP by 2024.